You have the right to obtain compensation for your injuries and losses

 - Floors left slippery from a water leak at local grocery store caused a customer to slip and fall, landing hard on their hip.

-- The sidewalks of a business were not reasonably cleared of ice and snow, causing a devestating fall and back injury.
+- The sidewalks of a business were not reasonably cleared of ice and snow, causing a devastating fall and back injury.

 - While doing yard-work, a loose dog lunges at and bites a neighbor, causing a deep laceration and emotional stress.

-- While at an amusement park, a child is severly injured when thrown from a carnival ride due to faulty restraints.
+- While at an amusement park, a child is severely injured when thrown from a carnival ride due to faulty restraints.